Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 Trusted House Sitters – The Cons

 So far, it sounds like a dream!
-But like everything, there are niggling concerns that need addressing.
+But like everything, there are concerns that need addressing.

 For newcomers, the membership fee can seem a little steep.
 That’s kind of the point, though.